Get notified when data has changed with Finch Webhooks. You can create, test, and manage Finch Webhooks in the Developer Dashboard.

 Finch-Event-Id

-event for anindividual
+event for an individual

 event.
 You should also use the Finch API to occasionally fetch any missing data.
-For example, you can fetch an individual if you happen to receive anupdate
+For example, you can fetch an individual if you happen to receive an update

-event first.
+event first.connection_id

 corresponding to the company for which the data changed.
 You should retrieve this ID from Finch in order to map webhook updates to the correct company.
-A simple workflow for this is to call the/introspect
+A simple workflow for this is to call the /introspect

-endpoint after exchanging an auth code for an access token via the/auth/token
+endpoint after exchanging an auth code for an access token via the /auth/token

-endpoint contains theconnection_id
+endpoint contains the connection_id

 for the connection associated with the token.
-You can save this ID in your system to map incoming webhook events to companies based on theconnection_id
+You can save this ID in your system to map incoming webhook events to companies based on the connection_id

 .